-Following a designated lubrication procedure is important to ensure a maximum crane life.
+Following the designated lubrication procedure is important in ensuring maximum crane lifetime and utilization.
 The procedures and lubrication charts in this section include information on the types of lubricants used, the location of the lubrication points, the frequency of lubrication, and other information.
-This section does not include lubrication requirements for the truck chassis.
-Refer to truck service manual for this information.
+The information included in this section does not include lubrication requirements for the truck chassis.
+Refer to appropriate truck manufacturer's manual for this information.